 Drawbacks of Bundling

 There is a potential for an issue to occur while bundling if the patient requires a service that doesn’t fall into a set of codes that can be bundled.
 This can put the practice with a pile of unexpected denials and providers at the risk of not being reimbursed for the additional services.
 In this situation, sometimes the providers avoid performing certain services or they end up billing the patient more than required, in order to ensure that they receive full reimbursement.
-This tactic of over-billing is call upcoding.
+This tactic of over-billing is called upcoding.

-It is daunting for the physicians to know what should be and what shouldn’t be bundled.
+It is daunting for physicians to know what should be and what shouldn’t be bundled.
 Therefore the CMS has developed the National Correct Coding Initiative (NCCI or CCI) edits to prevent inappropriate payment of services that should be avoided.
 All the NCCI tables are updated quarterly.
 To make things more precise and clear CPT modifiers are also involved, which supplies additional information when coding.
 It describes whether the multiple procedures were performed, why that procedure was necessary, where the procedure was performed on the body and how many surgeons worked on that particular patient.

 For example, a surgeon performs a procedure to remove a bone cyst in the upper arm of the patient, but due to some complications, the surgeon was not able to completely excise the bone cyst.
 In this case, a reduced service modifier will be added as the procedure was not fully successful.